-Where marks are gone and it is not possible to place a mark at the original position (new mark is offset from the original position), then the mark is shown as MG or DMG- not MGR or DMGR.
+Where marks are gone and it is not possible to place a mark at the original position (that is, the new mark is offset from the original position), then the mark is shown as MG or OMG- not MGR or OMGR.

-In rural surveys mile-posts and kilometre posts should be shown as a double circle and the notation 1 MP, 1 KMP or if found or replaced 1 MPF, 1 KMPF, 1 MPR, 1 KMPR.
+In rural surveys mileposts and kilometre posts shall be shown as a double circle and the notation 1 MP, 1 KMP or if found or replaced 1 MPF, 1 KMPF, 1 MPR, 1 KMPR.
 (See plan example 29.)

-Where existing angles and distances are used to complete the surround of a survey dimensions from the latest existing registered surveys should be used.
+Where existing angles and distances are used to complete the surround of a survey, dimensions from the latest existing surveys should be used.

-In some instances, field book information can be used where it is clearly proven and differs considerably from original registered surveys.
-A reference needs to be made in the new field book to the original field book/s adopted for the surround dimensions.
+In some cases, information from field records can be used where it is clearly proven and differs considerably from original surveys.
+The new field record must refer to the original field records adopted for the surround dimensions.

-Where a line is composed of both existing and new work, the existing portion is labelled orig and is shown without intermediate distances and marks.
+Where a line is comprised of both existing and new work, the existing portion is labelled ‘orig’ and is shown without intermediate distances and marks.
 The total distance should be labelled ‘per orig’ (as should any angles and distances calculated from a combination of existing and new measurements).